 There has long been controversy about ‘voluntourism’: an industry that caters to (mostly) Westerners and places them on volunteering programmes in developing countries.
-The industry offers those on a gap year the promise of making a difference to the deprived lives of others.
+The industry offers those on a gap year the promise of making a difference in the deprived lives of others.
 On the surface, if a volunteer is flying to the other side of the world to dedicate their time and effort to a cause, this seems like a noble way to spend one’s free time; more so than getting drunk on a beach in Thailand.

 However, Ossob Mohamud, in writing for The Guardian, argues that there are more effective ways to combat poverty than by using the developing world as a playground.
 Instagram’s ‘White Savior Barbie’ satirised Western volunteers who get involved in short-term projects in Africa; teaching when they have no teaching training and essentially enjoying the travel experience while not actually doing anything to help.
 There is also an element of voyeurism involved, where orphanages are seen through a particular lens, and turn almost into human zoos.